-The Competitiveness Enhancement Program is a project of the Government of the Russian Federation aiming to maximize the competitive position of a group of leading Russian universities in the global research and education market.
+The Competitiveness Enhancement Program was a project of the Government of the Russian Federation aimed to maximize the competitive position of a group of leading Russian universities in the global research and education market.

 Contest for governmental support pursuant to global rankings criteria was held to attain the assigned goal based on the Directive of the Government of the Russian Federation No.

 Over 50 out of 1100 Russian universities applied for admission to the Competitiveness Enhancement Program.
 Each provided and defended to the Council members its Roadmap — a document specifying in detail how the university planned to attain results pursuant to the Competitiveness Enhancement Program.
-The contest resulted in the selection of 15 best universities having received the governmental support NUST “MISIS” among them out of 50 educational centers.
+The contest resulted in the selection of the 15 best universities, NUST “MISIS” was among this elite.

 The International Scientific Advisory Council was established at NUST MISIS to foster its successful participation in the Competitiveness Enhancement Program.
-Council members are leading foreign and Russian scientists, and the Council is committed to implement world best practices in research, innovation and learning at NUST “MISIS”, identify research priorities, and evaluate project applications in relation to the Competitiveness Enhancement Program implementation.
+Council members are leading International and Russian scientists, and the Council is committed to implementing International best practices in research, innovation and learning at NUST “MISIS”, identifying research priorities, and evaluating project applications in relation to the Competitiveness Enhancement Program implementation.

 The NUST MISIS strategic goal is to become world leader in fundamental and applied research in in materials science, metallurgy, mining, nanotechnologies, and significantly improve its current standings in IT and biomedicine.